microsoft/azfuse/README.md

    local path is `data/abc.txt`, the `cache` path will be `/tmp/azfuse/data/abc.txt`, and the `remote` path will be `azfuse_data/abc.txt`.
 The tool will match each prefix from the first to the last, and the one which is matched first will be the one used.
+If there is no match, it will assume this is a local file, which can also be a blobfuse mount file.

    The storage account here is the base file name.
 Here, the path will be `./aux_data/storage_account/storage_config_name.yaml`.
 The folder can be